 How Long Will it Take Before I Receive Compensation?

 The length of time it takes to resolve your case will depend on the extent of your injuries and other factors including identifying parties at fault for your damages.
 In many incidents, a client will receive a settlement after just a few months while other cases take longer.
 Our attorneys remain compassionate about your need for financial security now especially if you are elderly or suffering from poor health.

-Okay, I am Ready.
-How Much Does it Cost to Review my Case?
+How Much Does it Cost to Review a Mesothelioma Case?

 The mesothelioma injury attorneys at Rosenfeld Injury Lawyers (888-424-5757) will review your personal injury case or wrongful death lawsuit during an initial consultation at no cost to you.
 During your case evaluation, we will provide numerous legal options on how to proceed to ensure you and your family receives the financial compensation you deserve without obligation to hire us for legal representation.

 Can I Afford a Lawyer to Handle My Case?

 Our law firm handles all wrongful death lawsuits and personal injury cases through contingency fee agreements.
 This arrangement postpones the payment of all your legal services until after we have successfully resolved your case through a jury trial or a negotiated out-of-court settlement.
 You are not required to pay any fees until you have obtained them from the defendants.
 Also, our legal team will ensure you are receiving appropriate medical care to improve your health and support your survival from this devastating disease.

 Take Legal Action Following a Mesothelioma Injury Today